Between the Extremes: A JWST Spectroscopic Benchmark for High-redshift Galaxies Using ~500 Confirmed Sources at $z\geqslant5$: Abstract

 \section{Abstract}

 The exceptional spectra of the most luminous $z>10$ sources observed so far have challenged our understanding of early galaxy evolution, requiring a new observational benchmark for meaningful interpretation.
-As such, we construct spectroscopic templates representative of high-redshift, star-forming populations, using 482 confirmed sources at $z=5.0-12.9$ with \textit{JWST}/NIRSpec prism observations, and report on their average properties.
-We find $z=5-11$ galaxies are dominated by blue UV continuum slopes ($\beta=-2.3$ to $-2.7$) and inverse Balmer jumps, characteristic of dust-poor and young systems, with a shift towards bluer slopes and younger ages with redshift.
-The evolution is mirrored by ubiquitous \ciii] detections across all redshifts (EW$_{0}=5-14$ \AA), which increase in strength towards early times.
+As such, we construct spectroscopic templates representative of high-redshift, star-forming populations, using 482 confirmed sources at $z=5.0-12.9$ with JWST/NIRSpec prism observations, and report on their average properties.
+We find $z=5-11$ galaxies are dominated by blue UV continuum slopes ($\beta=-2.3$ to $-2.7$) and reduced Balmer indices, characteristic of dust-poor and young systems, with a shift towards bluer slopes and younger ages with redshift.
+The evolution is mirrored by ubiquitous \ciii] detections across all redshifts (rest-frame equivalent widths of $5-14$ \AA), which increase in strength towards early times.
 Rest-frame optical lines reveal elevated ratios ($O32=7-31$, $R23=5-8$, and $Ne3O2=1-2$) and subsolar metallicities (log\,(O/H)$=7.3-7.9$), typical of ionization conditions and metallicities rarely observed in $z\sim0$ populations.
-Within our sample, we identify 57 \lya-emitters which we stack and compare to a matched sample of non-emitters.
-The former are characterized by more extreme ionizing conditions with enhanced \ciii], \civ, and \heii+[\oiii] line emission, younger stellar populations from inverse Balmer jumps, and a more pristine ISM seen through bluer UV slopes and elevated rest-frame optical line ratios.
+Within our sample, we identify 57 \lya\ emitters, which we stack and compare to a matched sample of nonemitters.
+The former are characterized by more extreme ionizing conditions with enhanced \ciii], \civ, and \heii+[\oiii] line emission, younger stellar populations from Balmer jumps, and a more pristine interstellar medium seen through bluer UV slopes and elevated rest-frame optical line ratios.
 The novel comparison illustrates important intrinsic differences between the two populations, with implications for \lya\ visibility.
 The spectral templates derived here represent a new observational benchmark with which to interpret high-redshift sources, lifting our constraints on their global properties to unprecedented heights and extending out to the earliest of cosmic times.

 \keywords{galaxies: high-redshift, galaxies: ISM, galaxies: star formation, cosmology: dark ages, reionization, first stars}